Creativity Takes Risks

 It was a risk.

-It was a risk that I had to hold in uncertainty for six years.
+It was a risk that I had to hold in uncertainty for years.

 The risk was worth it.

-Like some grey, doomsday cloud bearing bad news and shitty weather: creativity takes risk.
+Like some grey, doomsday cloud bearing bad news and shitty weather: “creativity & innovation take risk.”

 I know you don’t want to hear it.